svc333/overview/personalized-assistance.md

 ### Need to connect with us sooner?
 {: #contact-client-success}

-If you need to connect with us sooner, you can call us toll free at 866-209-7296.
+If you need to connect with us sooner, you can email us at globalonboarding@wwpdl.vnet.ibm.com.

 ### Want to get started on your own?
 {: #self-onboard}